 A stroll round to the older part of town makes a fascinating history lesson.
-In Kastelorizo you’ll find a plethora of significant sights and attractions.
+In Kastelorizo, you’ll find a plethora of significant sights and attractions.
 Start at Kastello Rosso where the castle, erected by the Knights of St John on the russet hill, takes you back to the 14th century.

 Climb the narrow iron staircase to where the Greek flag flutters for a wonderful view of the harbour.
 Below the castle is the beautifully preserved Lycian tomb, in haut-relief carved out of the rock.
-East of it lies the picturesque port of Mandraki and above it is the church of St Constantine and St Helen, the island’s cathedral with gothic features built on the site of an early Christian basilica.
+East of it lies the picturesque port of Mandraki and above it is the Church of St Constantine and St Helen, the island’s cathedral with gothic features built on the site of an early Christian basilica.

-Some say this is the most stunning grotto in the Mediterranean.
+Some say this is the most striking grotto in the Mediterranean.
 Arriving here by boat, you may agree.
 By some magical means, the sunlight reflected at the back of the cave paints the water an unbelievable shade of Aegean blue, which can be neither described nor captured in photos.

 275, 276, 277... only a few more steps to go.
 You’re climbing the steep path from Horafia to the top of a high hill for a reason.
-Not only will you be rewarded with a spectacular panoramic view but you’ll also find yourself at the fortified monastery of Ai Giorgi tou Vounou (St George of the Mountain).
+Not only will you be rewarded with a panoramic view but you’ll also find yourself at the fortified monastery of Ai Giorgi tou Vounou (St George of the Mountain).

-The islet of Rho (also called Agios Georgios or Rhopi) lies to the southwest of Kastelorizo.
+The islet of Ro (also called Agios Georgios or Ropi) lies to the southwest of Kastelorizo.
 For Greeks it has special, symbolic importance thanks to a remarkable woman, Despina Achladioti, who lived there completely alone for 40 years.
 What started as a patriotic act of resistance during the Nazi Occupation continued until her death.
 Every morning she raised the Greek flag on this remote outpost and took it down every evening as the sun set.
 Any would-be invader would have to contend with her first.

 You’ll find a remarkable collection of artefacts from ancient and Byzantine times here, as well as samples of local handicraft that will initiate you into the traditions of the island.